 He performed at the world famous Ronnie Scott’s jazz club with the late great trumpeter Derek Watkins and in October 2014 recorded Gordon Langford’s Rhapsody for Trombone for the Chandos Record label.
 He has been a featured soloist on both trombone and classical guitar at the Royal Albert Hall with the Central Band and in 2018 performed live on the Chris Evans breakfast show on BBC Radio One to an audience of 10 million people.

-Jane is a London-based trombonist who performs with various professional theatre and orchestral companies across the country.
-She also holds teaching positions at Guildford High School, Royal Grammar School, Guildford, and Guildford School of Acting and has worked on a variety of outreach projects with the education departments of the Royal Opera House, London Symphony Orchestra and Academy of St Martin in the Fields.
+Jane is a London-based tombone player, who performs with various professional theatre and orchestral companies across the country.
+Jane holds prestigious teaching positions including St Paul's Cathedral School and Guildhall Young Artists' 'Centre for Young Musicians' and has worked on a variety of outreach projects with the education departments of the Royal Opera House, London Symphony Orchestra and Academy of St Martin in the Fields.
 Jane is a graduate of the Guildhall School where she studied for her undergraduate degree and continued as an Artistic Fellow of the school for both 2015 and 2016.